Ademking/ademking.github.io/all_collections/_posts/2023-01-03-ag-grid-export-as-excel.md

 ---
 layout: post
-title: How to export AG-Grid
+title: Export AG-Grid to Excel (without Enterprise version)
-date: 2023-01-01 10:00:00
+date: 2023-01-03 10:00:00
 categories: [ag-grid, angular, exceljs]
 ---

 Exporting data from ag-grid to Excel is a common requirement, but did you know that this feature is only available in the Enterprise version of ag-grid?
 If you are using the Community or Free version of ag-grid, you might be wondering how to export data as an Excel file.

 One option is to use a library like ExcelJS to generate an xlsx file from the data in ag-grid.
 In this tutorial, I will show you how to use ExcelJS with ag-grid to export data as an xlsx file in an Angular app.

 1. Install file-saver and exceljs